 - Liaison with IEL in the planning and development, delivery, governance, and evaluation of the Texas EPFP

-Rebecca L. Hite, Ph.D. is an Assistant Professor at Texas Tech University.
+Rebecca L. Hite, Ph.D. is an Associate Professor at Texas Tech University.
 She obtained her B.S. in biology, B.A. in geography, and M.A. in Secondary Science Teaching from the University of North Carolina at Chapel Hill, and her Ph.D. in Science education from the North Carolina State University.
 Her research focuses on STEM education: exploring avenues for K-12 STEM master teacher leadership; addressing issues of underrepresentation in STEM; evaluating the efficacy of targeted interventions to augment individual and collective STEM interest, motivation, and identities.
 Previously, Dr. Hite taught high school science for a decade in the Chapel Hill-Carrboro City schools.
 She is a North Carolina EPFP alumna (15-16) and serves as the director of the Texas EPFP program.

-Jessica J. Gottlieb, Ph.D. is an Assistant Professor at Texas Tech University.
+Jessica J. Gottlieb, Ph.D. is an Associate Professor at Texas Tech University.
 She obtained her B.S. in aerospace engineering from the University of Southern California, her M.A. in secondary education from Loyola Marymount University, and her Ph.D. in Policy Studies in Urban Education from the University of Illinois Chicago.
-Her research examines the formation, implementation, and impact of educational policies on equity and access in STEM education.
+Her research examines the formation, implementation, and impact of educational policies on access in STEM education.
 Previously, Dr. Gottlieb taught high school mathematics in South Los Angeles.
 She is serving as co-director of the TX EPFP program for governance and evaluation.

-Jon McNaughtan, Ph.D. is an assistant professor at Texas Tech University where his research covers two critical junctures of higher education.
+Jon McNaughtan, Ph.D. is an Associate Professor at Texas Tech University where his research covers two critical junctures of higher education.
 First, his work centers on the role and experience college presidents.
 In this vein he has studied how presidents are selected and their communication strategies during time of crisis.
 Through this line of work he hopes to assist in the development of future college leaders.
 Second, analyzes the role of community colleges in enhancing the STEM pipeline.
 Over the past four years he has assisted in the creation of a unique dataset that tracks over one million community college students through the STEM curriculum and also includes key measures of success.
 Through this line of work he hopes to answer questions regarding the role of community colleges in the production of STEM professionals and provide insight on how community colleges can better support students in these fields.
 He is serving as co-director of the TX EPFP program for oversight and recruitment.